discosat/csp_proc/docs/setup.md

 - `MAX_PROC_RECURSION_DEPTH`: This option sets the maximum recursion depth of a procedure.
 - `MAX_PROC_CONCURRENT`: This option sets the maximum number of procedure runtimes that can run concurrently.

-In addition to the above, the default FreeRTOS-based runtime has its own set of configuration options:
+In addition to the above, the default runtime implementations have their own set of configuration options:

-- `PROC_RUNTIME_TASK_SIZE`: This option sets the stack size of a runtime task.
-- `PROC_RUNTIME_TASK_PRIORITY`: This option sets the FreeRTOS task priority of a runtime task.
 - `PARAM_REMOTE_TIMEOUT_MS`: This option sets the timeout (in milliseconds) for a remote call via libparam.
 - `PARAM_ACK_ON_PUSH`: This option toggles whether to expect an acknowledgment from the remote node when pushing a parameter.
 - `PROC_FLOAT_EPSILON`: This option sets the epsilon value for floating-point comparisons.

+And the FreeRTOS-based runtime has the following additional options:

+- `PROC_RUNTIME_TASK_SIZE`: This option sets the stack size of a runtime task.
+- `PROC_RUNTIME_TASK_PRIORITY`: This option sets the FreeRTOS task priority of a runtime task.
 - `TASK_STORAGE_RECURSION_DEPTH_INDEX`: This option sets the index of the thread-local storage pointer for recursion depth tracking.

 Please note that the FreeRTOS-based runtime requires a `FreeRTOSConfig.h` file in the parent project.
 This configuration file should define `configNUM_THREAD_LOCAL_STORAGE_POINTER` to a value greater than 0, as the tracking of recursion depth is done using thread-local storage.